 Applications accepted March 15th through May 7th

-Since 2005, The St. Joseph Public Schools Foundation has been able to provide grants to teachers for activities and programs that are not funded by the general fund of the school district.
+The St. Joseph Public Schools Foundation provides grants to teachers for activities and programs that are not funded by the general fund of the school district.
 These are grants specific for teachers to use in their classrooms.
 These are only awarded once a year and we encourage teachers to plan ahead.
 An email will be sent to all teachers as a reminder of the application process and due date.
 Grants will be awarded at the annual opening day breakfast.

 Carmen A. Grandy Award for Teaching Excellence